 - Lake Trail - 4.5 miles - This trail loops completely around Yellowwood Lake.
-The trail uses several segment of other marked trails so caution to follow the right trail is needed.
+The trail uses several segments of other marked trails so caution to follow the right trail is needed.
 The path also requires you to navigate a shallow stream crossing.

 - Scarce O' Fat Trail - 4 miles - Some parts follow fire trails, so watch for trail markers.
-Begins just north of High King Trail along road to the spillway.
+Begins just north of High King Trail along the road to the spillway.

 - Resource Management Trail - 1.5 miles - Self-guiding interpretive trail.
-Brochure available at Forest Office.
+Brochure is available at Forest Office.
 Trailhead across the road from the office.

 Horses are allowed only on marked bridle trails.
 An annual horse use tag is required.

 - "Y" Horse Trail - 8.6 miles - Starts and ends near Horse Campground.